HannesRammer/Dartabase/dartabase_migration/README.md

 ![one](https://raw.githubusercontent.com/HannesRammer/Dartabase/master/dartabase_migration/doc/fixedConfig.PNG)

-2. enter a migration nane and select the action you want to execute
+2. open the "create migration" view, enter a migration name and click on the action you want to execute

 ![one](https://raw.githubusercontent.com/HannesRammer/Dartabase/master/dartabase_migration/doc/openedProject.PNG)